 Dachshunds: Spinal issues, obesity, and dental problems are common in Dachshunds.

 Different dog sizes are prone to different health issues.
-Here are some of the most common health conditions by size:
+Here are some of the most common dog health issues by size:

 Small dogs: Dental problems, obesity, and patellar luxation (knee problems) are common in small dogs.